San Jose State visits Washington and New Mexico - WTOP News

 Albuquerque, New Mexico; Wednesday, 9 p.m.
 EST

-BOTTOM LINE: New Mexico faces San Jose State after Tru Washington scored 20 points in New Mexico’s 83-73 victory against the USC Trojans.
+BOTTOM LINE: New Mexico hosts San Jose State after Tru Washington scored 20 points in New Mexico’s 83-73 win over the USC Trojans.

-The Lobos have gone 4-0 in home games.
-New Mexico is third in the MWC with 41.3 points per game in the paint led by Nelly Junior Joseph averaging 9.5.
+The Lobos are 4-0 in home games.
+New Mexico ranks third in the MWC with 10.6 offensive rebounds per game led by Nelly Junior Joseph averaging 3.0.

-The Spartans are 0-2 in road games.
-San Jose State is seventh in the MWC with 8.0 offensive rebounds per game led by Sadraque NgaNga averaging 2.1.
+The Spartans are 0-2 on the road.
+San Jose State is 1-4 when it wins the turnover battle and averages 9.3 turnovers per game.

-New Mexico is shooting 46.3% from the field this season, 0.6 percentage points higher than the 45.7% San Jose State allows to opponents.
-San Jose State averages 70.3 points per game, 4.5 fewer than the 74.8 New Mexico allows to opponents.
+New Mexico averages 84.8 points, 16.4 more per game than the 68.4 San Jose State allows.
+San Jose State has shot at a 44.8% rate from the field this season, 0.9 percentage points greater than the 43.9% shooting opponents of New Mexico have averaged.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.